 Find out what’s happening in your local community with the Urban Villages FOCUS magazines via the link below:

 Below is a short film on each of the five Urban Village Initiative areas.

 View footage which captures the voices of local people from the five Urban Village Initiative areas below.

 If you have any questions or would like to learn more please contact: email@example.com.

 Community Relations Council

-For more information visit the Community Relations Council website.
+For more information on CRC, visit the Community Relations Council website.